IGJoshua/farolero/README.md

 TODO: Describe an example application making use of conditions and restarts to demonstrate their usefulness.

+### Library Developers

+TODO: Describe ways that library developers can use farolero without making their interfaces more complicated.

 ### Laziness and Dynamic Scope
 Condition handlers and restarts are bound only inside a particular dynamic scope.
 Clojure provides facilities for deferring calculations to a later time